alexa/alexa-auto-sdk/platforms/agl/alexa-voiceagent-service/README.md

 ## Setting up the AGL Alexa Voice Agent <a id ="setting-up-the-agl-alexa-voice-agent"></a>

-To use the Android Sample App, you need an [Amazon Developer](https://developer.amazon.com/docs/app-submission/manage-account-and-permissions.html#create-a-developer-account/) account.
+To use the Alexa Voice Agent, you need an [Amazon Developer](https://developer.amazon.com/docs/app-submission/manage-account-and-permissions.html#create-a-developer-account/) account.

 ### Registered Product and Security Profile